Coagent Networks Revisited: Practical Insights From Our Theory

-In contrast, in the literature, \textit{every} parent of the current active option is updated (including the root) at \textit{each} time-step, even if they are not called back.
-This update clearly makes the algorithm slower, and depending on the levels of hierarchy $N$ and average duration of options, there is an increase of $O(N)$ factor in the runtime of each update step in the algorithm.
-One would expect that this method of doing more updates in a single time-step may provide faster convergence in terms of the number of episodes, but as demonstrated in the experiments, for models with the best performance, this is not the case either.
-Thus, the convergence time is indeed increased by a factor of $O(N)$.
+\cref{TabularAlg} shows how to leverage \cref{CNPGT} and apply the Actor-Critic (AC) algorithm to learn the options in an HOC/FON network.
+Below are our improvements and comparisons derived from the theory.

-Another important modification to the algorithm is to use only the parent of the child for the critics target computation; this is discussed later in \ref{optlengthandtermtemp}.
+\textbf{1) Update only on arrival and its runtime advantage. } Previous works \cite{riemer2018learning,riemer2020role,khetarpal2020options,bacon2017option,chunduru2020attention} update every parent of the current active option at each time-step.
+However, \cref{CNPGT} only lists the gradients $\frac{d\pi_o}{d\theta}$ at states $x_o$, where $\pi_o$ is in the execution path.
+Thus the more accurate way to update options is to do so only when they are called back.
+Otherwise, depending on the levels of hierarchy $N$ and average duration of options, the runtime of each time step is increased by a factor of $O(N)$.
+As demonstrated in the experiments (\cref{sec:exp_performance}), updating each time step does not lead to less episodes for learning either.
+Thus, the learning time is also increased by a factor of $O(N)$.